TheHardew/compress_comics/README.md

 Output files preserve the folder structure.
 Repacks cbr into cbz.

-By default compresses with:
+By default, compresses with:
 ```
 --brotli_effort 11
 -e / --effort 9
 -d / --distance 0 (lossless)
 -E / --modular_nb_prev_channels 3
+-j / --lossless_jpeg 1
 ```

-Compressess as many images in parallel as there are threads.
+Compresses as many images in parallel as there are threads.
 Because of that, it may run out of memory on bigger resolutions.

-Usage:
+Basic usage:
 `python compress_comics.py output_directory`

+To check all program options:
+`python compress_comics.py -h`

 Needs `zip`, `cjxl`, and `unrar` installed and in PATH.
 Needs the python-magic library